 output variable. |

-4 | Run tofu init and tofu plan , passing a few flags to ensure the commands run well in a CI environment: i.e.,
+4 | Run tofu init and tofu plan , passing a few flags to ensure that the commands run well in a CI environment (i.e.,

-disable terminal colors and interactive prompts.
+disable terminal colors and interactive prompts).
 There’s also a flag to disable locking, as you don’t need that

 for plan . |

-5 | Post a comment on the pull request that contains the plan output.
+5 | Post a comment on the PR that contains the plan output.
 The comment is formatted in Markdown and

-includes both the plan output, and an emoji to help you see at a glance if the plan command ran successfully. |
+includes both the plan output and an emoji to help you see at a glance whether the plan command ran successfully. |

 Next, create a workflow for the apply